glasswalk3r/docker-metabase-relayd/README.md

 ## Why metabase-relayd on Docker?

-Because installing it mannually is time consuming: lot's of dependencies (that are generally not included as pre-built packages on Linux), which have to be downloaded, compiled, tested and installed.
+Because installing it manually is time consuming: lot's of dependencies (that are generally not included as prebuilt packages on Linux), which have to be downloaded, compiled, tested and installed.

 Also, most probably the Docker image will have Perl modules with newer versions